SoftwareHeritage/swhapguide/SWHAP@Pisa.md

 ------

-The activities involved in the acquisition process can be organized in the following four phases, of which the first one is *conservative*, i.e., it is devoted to save the raw materials that the other phases will build upon.
+The activities involved in the acquisition process can be organized in the following four phases.

+- **Collect**: the first phase  is *conservative*, i.e., it is devoted to save the raw materials, in their physical or digital format, that the other phases will build upon.
+- **Curate**: the second phase aims at *analyzing, cleaning up and structuring* the raw materials that have been collected.
+- **Archive**: the third phase's goal is to contribute the curated materials to the digital infrastructures specialized for each kind of materials.
+From this stage on, all the curated material should have been digitalised in order to be processed.
+- **Present** The purpose of this phase is to create dedicated presentations of the curated materials.

 Figure {@fig:absprocess} provides a pictorial view of the process, its phases, data stores and roles.